Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Cat Eating Lettuce

 Some cats love lettuce.
-Outdoor cats nibble on grass and leaves.
+Outdoor cats tend to nibble on grass and leaves.
 You may even notice your cat chewing your houseplants.

-There are several theories about why cats do this, though the prevailing opinion is that they instinctively do this to expel parasites.
+There are several theories about why cats do this.
+The prevailing opinion is that they instinctively do this to expel parasites.
 Greens can also aid in your cat’s digestion.
-If you’re making a salad and your cat seems obsessed with the lettuce, offering them a few small pieces won’t hurt them.
+So, if you’re making a salad and your cat seems obsessed with the lettuce, offering them a few small pieces won’t hurt them.

 You can also give your cat their own greens to chew and eat.
-Cat-safe plants to keep for your cat include:
+Feline-safe plants to keep around include:

 Now that you know what you can safely feed your cat, it’s just as important to find a bowl that supports their health and well-being.
 With whisker-friendly bowls and a wide tray to catch any spills, our Hepper NomNom Cat Bowl is our favorite option.